voelzmo/codex/openvpn.md

 If however we need to provide the client with a way in, we have the following options:

 1. Use ssh-tunneling.
 This unfortunately has some downsides:
-   a.
-The correct syntax for enabling the tunnels can be difficult to remember,
-      especially if you have multiple SSH hosts to jump through.
+   1. The correct syntax for enabling the tunnels can be difficult to remember, especially if you have multiple SSH hosts to jump through.
-   b.
-You might have forgotten to enable the tunnel when you originally SSH'd in,
-      but half-way through your investigations, you realize you need the web UI for some task, and now have to start over.
+   2. You might have forgotten to enable the tunnel when you originally SSH'd in, but half-way through your investigations, you realize you need the web UI for some task, and now have to start over.
-   c.
-Managing what services are on what ports, and preventing conflicts between you
-      and other users of the jumpboxes becomes very difficult.
+   3. Managing what services are on what ports, and preventing conflicts between you and other users of the jumpboxes becomes very difficult.
 2. Expose the internal-only services publicly.
 This also has downsides:
-   a.
-Your internal-only services are now one misconfiguration away from being public.
+   1. Your internal-only services are now one misconfiguration away from being public.
-   b.
-ACLs to block traffic unless originating from certain areas can be circumvented,
-      allow more people to access services than you might want, and cause issues for remote workers.
+   2. ACLs to block traffic unless originating from certain areas can be circumvented, allow more people to access services than you might want, and cause issues for remote workers.
 3. Provide a VPN into the infrastructure.
 Hey, this one has no real downsides that I'm documenting, so we should chose this option!

 ## Enter the OpenVPN BOSH Release